MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/crashes.md

 If you have not already, first follow the [getting started tutorial](/getting-started.md) to set up the sample app.

 ## Get the symbols
-In order to symbolicate crash in iOS, Mobile Center needs you to upload a **symbol file to Mobile Center**.
+In order to symbolicate crashes in iOS, Mobile Center needs you to upload a **symbol file to Mobile Center**.
 You can download symbols from a build in Mobile Center, or skip this section and use your own.

 If you already completed the [Build tutorial](/build.md) and built the sample app:
 1. Navigate to the **Build** service in the portal.